MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ms.author: adhal
 ---

-# Offline Data Sync
+# Offline data sync

-Offline data sync is an SDK feature of Azure Mobile Apps.
+Offline data sync is an SDK capability of the Mobile Apps feature of Azure App Service.
 Data is stored in a local store.
 When your app is offline, you can still create, modify, and search the data.
-Data is synchronized with your Azure Mobile Apps service when your device is online.
-The SDK supports conflict resolution, when the same record is changed on both the client and the service.
+Data is synchronized with Mobile Apps when your device is online.
+The SDK supports conflict resolution when the same record is changed on both the client and the service.

 Offline sync has several benefits:

-* Improves app responsiveness.
+* Improves app responsiveness
-* Improves app reliability when there's bad network connectivity.
+* Improves app reliability when there's bad network connectivity
-* Limits network use on high-latency or metered networks.
+* Limits network use on high-latency or metered networks
-* Supports disconnected use.
+* Supports disconnected use

-The following tutorials show how to add offline sync to your mobile clients using Azure Mobile Apps:
+The following tutorials show how to add offline sync to your mobile clients by using Mobile Apps:

 * [Avalonia: Enable offline sync](../quickstarts/avalonia/offline.md)
 * [.NET MAUI: Enable offline sync](../quickstarts/maui/offline.md)